Gregorooooo02/Gregorooooo02/README.md

 # 👨🏻‍💻 Grzegorz Bednarek
 ### **`Student and Engineer`**

-I'm a student at Lodz University of Technology and right now I'm studying second degree of Applied Computer Science.
+I'm a student at Lodz University of Technology and right now I'm studying second degree Applied Computer Science.
 I'm specializing in Game Development and Computer Graphics.

 My biggest projects are Furninotura - RTS game made in my own game engine with Monogame, and LightLured - horror game made in Unity for my Engineer Thesis.